hiddentao/bignum/README.md

 # bigval

-Javascript library for representing arbitrarily large or small numbers with decimals.
+Javascript library for representing arbitrarily large or small crypto values with decimals.

-`bigval` is useful for handling extremely large numbers with precision, e.g. when performing arithmetic with cryptocurrency balances. \\
+`bigval` is useful for handling extremely large crypto numbers with precision, e.g. when performing arithmetic with balances.

 It is inspired by [ethval](https://github.com/hiddentao/ethval).